 I’d love to help you shape and share your ideas.
 Please consider reaching out if that’s of interest.

-Meanwhile, I welcome your suggestions for non-profits to pair with stories, or helpful feedback in general.
+Meanwhile, I welcome your suggestions for non-profits to pair with stories (like the one chosen to kick off this blog), or helpful feedback in general.
 The goal is to encourage us to claim a better vision for our future.
 Please join me: subscribe to get updates, and share this site or upcoming stories with anyone you think might like them.